luccidomingues/Studies/README.md

-# Studies of classifiers and statistics
+# Studies of machine learning classifiers and statistics.